Radu Meza

 View the Romanian version

-Latest anual update: 28th of February 2022
+Latest anual update: 27th of April 2024

 Radu Meza is part of the faculty at the Journalism and Digital Media Department since 2008.
 He graduated Computer Science and Journalism and holds a Ph.D. in Sociology with a thesis on the structure and dynamics of popular online networking systems.
 His research interests include media analysis, new digital media and computational methods in social sciences.
 In 2016 he became the coordinator of the first Digital Media Bachelor program in Romania.
+He is a member of the University Senate since 2012, and was elected Chair of the Committee for Curriculum for the 2020-2024 and 2024-2029 mandates.
+In 2021 he was elected Chair of the Journalism and Digital Media Department.

 What I'm focusing on now